 |Feature > Tests, User Story > Tests||Using the filter bar , select the Last Runs field, and cross-filter by any of these fields: Release, Milestone, Program, Environment, Status, Run By.|

 The Dashboard module has several widgets based on the last run, such as Last run status by browser and Last run status by application module.
-For details, see ALM Octane dashboard.
+For details, see Dashboard.

 When you plan a manual test run or test suite run (for manual tests), by default the test steps executed are the ones that existed at the time of the planning.
-If the test steps changed, the new steps will be ignored in the upcoming runs.
+If the test steps changed, the new steps are ignored in the upcoming runs.

 Using the Run with latest version field, you can instruct ALM Octane to use the latest version of the test.